Avanthireddy04/Cloud-project/README.md

 - Even though BERT is powerful, it may still miss certain domain-specific skills or unconventional writing patterns.
 - Costs can increase with heavy usage, especially for ECS Fargate and DynamoDB.

-7️⃣ Semantic Gaps
-- Even though BERT is powerful, it may still miss certain domain-specific skills or unconventional writing patterns.

 ### 📌 Permissions Included (IAM Roles & Policies)